ir-engine/ir-translator/readme.md

 ### iR Engine Project

-This is an iR Engine project.
+This is an iR Engine Hackathon project.